In This Article

 Relationships are all about timing.
 It's not uncommon to find yourself in a position where you want to take it to the next level, but your partner isn’t ready.
-They may have strong feelings for you, care about you deeply, and potentially see a future with you, but they're not ready for the serious commitment that you desire.
-So what does it actually mean when someone isn't ready for a relationship?
-Well, the answer depends on your situation, but it is normal for some people to take more time than others.
+They may have strong feelings for you, care about you deeply, and potentially see a future with you, but they're just not ready for a serious commitment.
+What does it mean when someone isn't ready for a relationship?
+Ultimately, the answer depends on your situation, but it is normal for some people to need more time than others.

 Every romantic connection goes through its own stages.
 Love doesn't look the same for any two couples (which is great news if you don't want a repeat of your ex).
 Because every individual has their own process when determining their desires for commitment, the future of any relationship can have different opportunities.
 It all depends on where you're coming from in the past and what you want for your future.
 Should you wait?
 We consulted experts Jeremy Nicholson, MSW, Ph.D., Linda Bloom, LCSW, and Douglas LaBier, Ph.D. to learn about a few key points to consider before making your decision.